 As a deadly battle rages over Jigsaw's brutal legacy, a group of Jigsaw survivors gathers to seek the support of self-help guru and fellow survivor Bobby Dagen, a man whose own dark secrets unleash a new wave of terror.

 Following Jigsaw's grisly demise, Mark Hoffman is commended as a hero, but Agent Strahm is suspicious, and delves into Hoffman's past.
-Meanwhile, another group of strangers are put through a series of gruesome tests.
+Meanwhile, another group of people are put through a series of gruesome tests.

 When Kimberly has a violent premonition of a highway pileup she blocks the freeway, keeping a few others meant to die, safe...Or are they?
 The survivors mysteriously start dying and it's up to Kimberly to stop it before she's next.

 Detective Matt Gibson chases the psychotic Detective Mark Hoffman while Jigsaw's widow Jill Tuck tries to kill him as assigned by her husband.
 However he escapes and Jill meets Gibson and offers to sign an affidavit listing the murders committed by Hoffman.
 In return, she requests protection.
-Meanwhile, the prominent Jigsaw survivor and leader of a support group Bobby Dagen is abducted with his wife and friends and forced to play a mortal game to save himself and his beloved wife.Written by
+Meanwhile, the prominent Jigsaw survivor and leader of a support group Bobby Dagen is abducted with his wife and friends and forced to play a mortal game to save not only his wife, but three of his colleagues as well.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil